jamal90/chirp/README.md

 ## Architecture overview

-### Capacity Estimations

-In order to decide the backing services & high level design, we'll start with volume estimation for  10k daily active users with 10 messages per day and content limited to text:

- - Messages per day = 10,000 * 10 = 100,000 messages/day
- - Messages QPS = 100,000 / (24 hours * 3600 seconds) is approximately 1 message per second, peak would be 2 qps
- - Storage for tweet metadata: 10,000 * 10 tweets * 32 bytes = 3.2 MB per day
- - Storage for text content: 10,000 * 10 tweets * 240 bytes = 24 MB per day
- - 5-year storage for text content: (3.2 MB + 24 MB) * 365 days * 5 years = 40 GB (rounded)

-### Architecture Decision Records (ADRs)

-#### On-demand Feed Generation

-* Typically, twitter like services tend to follow the fan-out approach for feed timeline generation so that the timeline for each user is already generated.
-* Based on the volume of query the application needs to serve, precalculating the feed using a fan out service could be an over-engineered approach for the given load characteristics.
-* Assuming a user has 1K following and each user has 100 tweets, the amount of data to be processed to generate the timeline is 100 K entries.
-Given the heap-based feed generation logic, this requires 100K * 16B (tweet id + timestamp are stored in heap) requires 1.5MB of data loaded in memory per request.
-Feed generation per request is hence the used approach.

-#### Separating Write vs Read Traffic

-- Given a twitter like service, which is more read-heavy, we'd have to scale the read services & DB independent of the write service.
-- It would help the architecture extensible in terms of scaling the services separately if needed and flexible in terms of how data is being stored or feed is generated.
-- The application follows a CQRS pattern to writing tweets (command) and feed generation (read queries).

 ### High Level Design

 The application uses a microservices based approach to separate the domain.
 There are 2 microservice in the system.